Info-LK-Joe-Simon/Graph-Visualization/README.md

 * update readme

-* check for updates dynamicly
+* check for updates dynamicly (and maybe also update automatically)

 * upload input.java